-Even though I was of a mature age when my mother received her cancer diagnosis, it was still tough for me as the daughter to watch her go through diagnosis and treatment, and I’m sure it was equally as hard for her to observe me watching her go through it.
+Even though I was of a mature age when my mother received her cancer diagnosis, it was still tough for me as a daughter to watch her go through diagnosis and treatment, and I’m sure it was hard for her to observe me watching her go through it.
 Even though her children were adults, she still wanted to protect us.

 When my diagnosis came, I learned quickly what it was like to be the parent.